MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 Data is accessed outside the traditional corporate network perimeter and is shared with external collaborators such as partners and vendors.

-Traditional corporate applications and data have moved from on-premises to hybrid and cloud environments.
+Traditional corporate applications and data are moving from on-premises to hybrid and cloud environments.

 Organizations can no longer rely on traditional network controls for security.